arjun7579/vault/README.md

 Vault is a secure, high-performance command-line application written in Rust for encrypted and compressed file storage.
 It allows you to safely manage sensitive files inside self-contained `.vlt` archives using modern, authenticated cryptography and robust engineering practices designed to prevent data loss.

-This project goes beyond a simple encryption tool by incorporating a production-grade architecture that prioritizes security, reliability, and performance.

-*(Embed a GIF or asciinema recording here to show the tool in action.)*

 ---

 ## ✨ Features